 It is amazing how much dust can accumulate under a bed.
 It may even be causing you breathing problems while you sleep, without you even realizing it, because of dust mites.

-7. Vacuum Under the Couch (and Under the Cushions)
+10. Vacuum Under the Couch and Cushions

 While you’ve got the vacuum out, clean under your couch, too.
 You may find food, toys, cash, and other surprises.